Conflict of Interest Policy

 1.3.1 Staff will not allow their external, personal or financial interests or their duties to any external entity to compromise their duties, obligations and responsibilities to the University.

 1.3.2 All conflicts of interest, regardless of their character or level, will be identified, declared and managed.

-1.3.3 Any gifts/donations/benefits/sponsorship/hospitality or service will not be accepted by staff if it might be reasonably interpreted as intended to influence current or future behaviour of staff or an individual College or Directorate /Office within the University (see also Reportable Gifts Policy).
+1.3.3 Any gifts/donations/benefits/sponsorship/hospitality or service will not be accepted by staff if it might be reasonably interpreted as intended to influence current or future behaviour of staff or an individual College or Directorate /Office within the University (see also Reportable Gifts and Benefits Procedure).
 The preservation of academic and professional independence is a paramount consideration and should be made clear to potential sponsors/donors.